The Program

 The University

-Texas A&M University is a land, space, and sea-grant-designated institution with over 50,000 students, 120 undergraduate degree programs, and 240 graduate degree programs.
-With over $800 million in annual research expenditures, Texas A&M is a major research university with a growing international focus.
-The school ranks among the top US universities in attracting international students, with more than 5,000 students from 125 countries.
-Texas A&M benefits from outstanding public and private support, with an endowment that ranks in the top ten among all U.S. universities (top five among public universities).
+Texas A&M University is a land, space, and sea-grant-designated institution with over 79,000 students, 140 undergraduate degree programs, and 260 graduate degree programs.
+With over $1.4 billion in research expenditures in 2024, Texas A&M is a major research university with a growing international focus.
+The school ranks among the top U.S. universities in attracting international students, with more than 6,000 students from 137 countries.
+The Texas A&M University System and the Texas A&M Foundation benefit from outstanding public and private support, with an endowment that ranks in the top ten among all U.S. universities (top two among public universities in the U.S.).

-The Bryan / College Station area, population 250,000, offers a culturally diverse college-town atmosphere, a broad range of cultural and recreational opportunities, a relatively low cost of living, and mild winter temperatures.
+The Bryan / College Station area, with a population of more than 250,000, offers a culturally diverse college-town atmosphere, a broad range of cultural and recreational opportunities, a relatively low cost of living, and mild winter temperatures.
 The area is situated between Houston, Austin, San Antonio, and Dallas/Fort Worth.

 Further Information